clement-lo/my-in-vitro-electrophysiology-analysis/README.md

 ## Overview
 **_In vitro electrophysiology_** involves recording the electrical properties of neurons in a controlled environment, such as in brain slices or cultured cells.
 This repository provides a comprehensive analysis workflow with a focus on _reproducibility_, _modularity_, and _clarity_.
 The analysis pipelines contain Python scripts, Jupyter Notebooks, and MATLAB code for in vitro electrophysiology data analysis, particularly focusing on basic **pain research**.
 The code is modular and organized to perform a variety of analyses including **synaptic input/output characterization**, **action potential properties**, **ion channel kinetics modeling**, **pharmacological modulation studies**, **network connectivity and plasticity analysis**, and **time-frequency analysis for intrinsic oscillations**.

+## Key Features
+- Modular Codebase: Easy to extend and integrate new analysis methods.
+- Python and MATLAB Compatibility: Scripts are provided in both Python and MATLAB for flexibility.
+- Detailed Documentation: Step-by-step instructions for setting up and running each analysis.
+- Comprehensive Examples: Jupyter Notebooks provided for interactive data exploration and visualization.

+## Analysis Types
 1. **Synaptic Input and Output Analysis**:
 Scripts and Notebooks for characterizing synaptic input/output curves, synaptic integration, and synaptic plasticity.
 - Objective: Characterize synaptic input-output relationships.